AlfredA93/recipe-repo-2/README.md

 ### Other Design Aspects

 The color schemes for the user interface were inspired by these palettes.
+Buttons, Nav bar, footer colours all come from these.

 ![Color Palette 1](/static/readme-img/color-1.webp)
 ![Color Palette 2](/static/readme-img/color-2.webp)